nikolasgd/aktobis-wdh-310ekw-esphome/README.md

 A hardware and software manual to transform the Aktobis WDH-310EKW dehumidifier from Tuya to an ESPHome device

-This will remove the Tuya chip and replace it with an ESP 07, which has the same pin layout.
+This will remove the Tuya chip and replace it with an ESP 07 (same pin layout) making it a full blown ESPHome device to use in Home Assistant and removing the need for Tuya cloud.

 Requirements:
 - An ESP 07